-Coming very soon THE CRY OF THE MASK documentary film about the First Nation Kwakiutl is ready for you to see it.
+THE CRY OF THE MASK documentary film about the First Nation Kwakiutl is ready for you to see it.

 The Kwakiutl are a Pacific Northwest Coast Indigenous people.
 Their current population is approximately 5,500.
 Most live in British Columbia on northern Vancouver Island and the adjoining mainland, and on islands around Johnstone Strait and Queen Charlotte Strait.

 Totem pole carved by Kwakiutl First Nation.
 Totem poles are the largest objects that coastal Pacific Northwest natives use to depict spiritual reverence, family legends, sacred beings and culturally important animals, people, or historical events.